Ahmed-Gazzar/Courses-Codes/README.md

 # Courses-Codes

-I have taken some courses on more than one plat form
+I have taken some courses on more than one platform.

-Here are the problems ( Assignments ) that I have gone throw in my courses
+Here are the problems ( Assignments ) that I have gone throw in my courses and their solutions

+## Courses :

-1 - Algorithms Toolbox
+1 - Algorithms Toolbox (Coursera)

-2 -
+2 - Data Stractures (Coursera)

+3 - FWD Advanced Data Analysis (Udacity)

+4 - FWD Cross-Skilling Machine Learing (Udacity)